 |Tag Heuer Monaco CAW2111.FC6183||£4,200||£2,590||-38%||Tag Heuer Monaco "Gulf" 2007 model||£5,000|

-- The best way to buffer against the risk of depreciation is to buy pre-owned.
-Pre-owned watches have become hugely popular in recent years.
-The rise in inflation combined with Brexit have resulted in significant price increases on luxury products.
-Some have seen jumps of 10% almost overnight.
-The table above shows a selection of popular models available to buy - all of which are less than five years old.
-A few still have valid manufacturers warranties.
+The best way to buffer against the risk of depreciation is to buy pre-owned.
+Pre-owned watches have become hugely popular in recent years due to the rise in inflation (and Brexit) causing significant price increases on new luxury products.

-- Pre-owned watches can provide access to luxury brands for purchasers with a more modest budget.
-If you are keen to own Breitling or a Tag Heuer but can’t afford to go new, the pre-owned sector could be the answer.
-Watches can dip as much as 30 to 40% under the retail price for a model that is only a few years old.
-This will, however, depend on condition and rarity.
-If an offer seems too good to be true it usually is.
+Pre-owned watches can provide access to luxury brands for purchasers with a more modest budget.
+If you are keen to own a Breitling or TAG Heuer but can’t afford to go new, the pre-owned sector could be the answer.

 Tips for Buying a Pre-Owned Watch

-- Treat buying a pre-loved watch like you would a car.
+Treat buying a pre-owned watch like you would a car.
 This means asking lots of questions.
 Age?
 Condition?
-Service History?
-If the seller can’t provide answers or makes you feel uncomfortable don’t proceed.
+Service history?
+If the seller can’t provide answers or makes you feel uncomfortable, don’t proceed.

 It depends entirely on what you want and need from your timepiece.
 How much you are prepared to spend and what tops your list of priorities?
 A watch’s value is determined by what it is worth to a buyer and this can be a very subjective thing.